israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Iteration symbols

 Symbol.iterator
     A method returning the default iterator for an object.
+Used by for...of.

 ## Classes